Battle of Chioggia: Technology

 The primary mode of naval warfare during this time in the Mediterranean was the galley ship, although its variants were also increasingly used as trade ships.
 Its design effectively balanced carrying capacity and speed to create a ship well suited to many purposes.
 These were the main ships of war used during the battle, with the exception of the barges sunk by Venice to blockade their lagoon.

 This battle is of additional note because it was the first recorded use of ship-mounted gunpowder weapons being used in combat in Europe.
-The Venetians, who were already using powder siege weapons on land, mounted small bombards to many of their galleys during the fight to keep the Genoese force cordoned off in Chioggia.
+The Venetians, who were already using gunpowder siege weapons on land, mounted small bombards to many of their galleys during the fight to keep the Genoese force cordoned off in Chioggia.
 Although there is little known about these weapons, it is known that they were not used for ship-to-ship combat.
 The weapons were far too inaccurate to be used against other ships, and instead were used to bombard enemy walls and fortifications.
 The Genoese commander, Pietro Doria, was killed by a collapsing fortification that was hit by a ball fired from a Venetian galley.